AlgyJr/ios_guides/Application-Architecture.md

 <a href="https://imgur.com/winIGnh"><img src="https://i.imgur.com/winIGnhl.png" title="Setting Root View Controller" /></a>

-#### Programatically setting the root view controller
+#### Programmatically setting the root view controller
-In applications not using storyboards, you must programatically set the root view controller.
+In applications not using storyboards, you must programmatically set the root view controller.
 This is done in your `UIApplicationDelegate` implementation's `didFinishLaunchingWithOptions` method.